Find out if you're eligible for a VET Student Loan and how to apply.

-Check the Australian Government’s VET Student Loan information for students.
-It's important to note that VET Student Loans are only available to students in approved courses at the diploma level and above.
+VET Student Loans are only available to students in approved courses at the diploma level and above.
 Find out which RMIT courses are approved for VET Student Loans.

 You’ll be prompted to indicate if you intend to access a VET Student Loan when you enrol in Enrolment Online.
 A notification email will be sent to your RMIT student email address confirming your response.